opea-project/GenAIExamples/ChatQnA/README.md

 1. Start services using the docker image on `docker hub`.

-2. Start services using the docker images built `manually`.
+2. Start services using the docker images `built from source`.

 ## Setup Environment Variable